-Board members and members of the committees of the board must recuse themselves from discussions and decisions in which they have an interest and disclose any such interest and the processes as set out in the applicable laws, the Prosus articles of association , the Dutch Corporate Governance Code and relevant policies are followed.
+Board members and members of the committees of the board must disclose any potential conflict of interest necessary or required by the applicable laws, and recuse themselves from discussions and decisions in which they have a conflict of interest.
+Directors must ensure that the processes as set out in the applicable laws, the Naspers memorandum of incorporation, King IV and relevant policies are followed.